dbt-labs/docs.getdbt.com/website/docs/docs/guides/migration-guide/upgrading-to-0-17-0.md

 </File>

-This example is intended to configure a `partition_by` setting for all of the BigQuery <Term id="model">models</Term> in the `models/reporting/` folder.
+This example is intended to configure a `partition_by` setting for all of the BigQuery models in the `models/reporting/` folder.
 From the syntax in this file alone though, there are two possible interpretations:

 - Configure the `partition_by` value for models in the `models/reporting` folder
 - Configure the `field` and `data_type` values for models in the `models/reporting/partition_by` folder